 Unlike Baltimore, DC has an extensive network of bike paths and park trails that criss-cross the metropolitan area.
 For this hike, I chose the Anacostia River Trail right-of-way as my way of getting into the city without walking on any pavement.

-Sign advertising a shortcut.
+Sign announcing a shortcut.

 Just as I make every effort to avoid walking on man-made surfaces in wooded areas, I also avoid stepping on grass or plants once I’m in the city.
 Capitol Heights, DC.

 I took this photo of the Supreme Court twenty years ago.
 Today, there is a low fence barrier and a security guard patrolling the exterior grounds so I couldn’t repeat the shot.
 From the Supreme Court, I walked on to Chinatown and had my favorite plate of Cantonese pan-fried noodles with shrimp at the New Big Wong.
-Fifty-eight miles from home to wong.
-It was another mile to Union Station where I unravelled three days of hiking on a one hour train ride back to Baltimore.
+Fifty-eight miles from home to Wong.
+It was another mile to Union Station where I unravelled three days of hiking into a one hour train ride back to Baltimore.